Letago Madiba: Club career

 In her early career, she was a defender.
 She played for the South African Tshwane University of Technology's team TUT Ladies in the SAFA Sasol Women's League.
 She capped for South Africa 54 times in the 2016–17 and 2017–18 seasons, scoring a total of 82 goals.
 In addition, she netted 31 goals in various tournaments for the university team.
 Overall, she appeared in 75 games in the Sasol League, and scored a total of 103 goals, winning the championship in 2017–18.
 She won also the University Sports South Africa (USSA) Football National Club Championship and the ABSA Women's Championship.

 In 2018, although she decided to retire from football to seek permanent employment, her team coach Tebogo Mokae convinced her to finish the season.
 In February 2019, she got a chance to go to Spain, where she trained for a month with two clubs, which helped renew her confidence in a football career.

 The assistant coach of TUT Ladies, Nadia Kroll, offered her a contract to play in Belarus.
 Madiba had to decide within three days, as the Belarusian club was in preparation for a major European tournament.
 Her childhood dream of playing overseas came through when she took that chance.
 In July 2019, she moved to Belarus, and joined ZFK Minsk two weeks before their participation at the 2019–20 UEFA Women's Champions League qualifying round.
 She played in two of the three qualification matches, and scored one goal.

 Arranged by her manager Kroll, she went to Turkey in October 2019, and signed a contract to play as a forward with ALG Spor, a club in Gaziantep, who had just been promoted to the Women's First League at the end of the 2017–18 season.
 She scored eleven goals in 14 matches of the 2019-20 Turkish Women's First Football League season, before it was discontinued due to the COVID-19 pandemic in Turkey.
 Her team was entitled to represent Turkey at the 2020–21 UEFA Women's Champions League, as the top-ranking team, when the league was stopped.

-In the 2020–21 Turkcell Women's League, she transferred to Fatih Vatan Spor in Istanbul.
+In the 2020–21 Turkcell Women's League, she transferred to Fatih Vatan in Istanbul.

+In October 2024, she joined the Turkish First League club Yüksekova in Hakkari Province.
+Her team was promoted to Turkish Super League after the play-offs.